Azure/ARO-RP/docs/unit-testing-for-monitoring-metrics.md

 variables before you start the monitor.

-The [deploy script](../hack/local-monitor-testing/deploy_MDM_VM.sh) deploys such a VM called $AZUREPREFIX-mdm-link on Azure, configures it and installs the mdm container.
+The [deploy script](../hack/local-monitor-testing/deploy_MDM_VM.sh) deploys such a VM called $AZURE_PREFIX-mdm-link on Azure, configures it and installs the mdm container.

 The [start network script](../hack/local-monitor-testing/startMDMNetwork.sh) can then be used to established the network connection as depicted in the diagram.